UniversalDependencies/docs/_pal/dep/cop.md

 The copular verb is an independent verb in Middle Persian, which can fully inflect.
 The decision by UD to give a flat structure to the copular verb results in a number of oddities.

-- Despite the hierarchical formation of the copular verb, the person and number marking auxiliary is related to the nominal head.
+(1) Despite the hierarchical formation of the copular verb, the person and number marking auxiliary is related to the nominal head.
-<br>"For when I was praiseworthy, then you have made me even more praiseworthy."
+- "For when I was praiseworthy, then you have made me even more praiseworthy."

 ~~~ sdparse
 čē ka burzišnīg būd ham ēg =it burzišnīgtar be kird ham \n for when praiseworthy been am then you more_praiseworthy PFV made am